AaltoSciComp/scicomp-docs/triton/usage/dgx.rst

 The DGX machines have been specifically bought by several groups, and thus general access is not available.
 If you should have access but don't, :doc:`email our support alias <../help>` with a CC to your group leader, and we will fix this.
-You can check the access list by running ``getent group dgx``.
+You can check the groups which may access it by running ``grep PartitionName=dgx /etc/slurm/slurm.conf`` and checking ``AllowedGroups=``.  access list by running ``getent group dgx``.

+You also need a :doc:`Triton account <../accounts>`.

 Basics
 ======